betfair-datascientists/betfair-datascientists.github.io/src/tutorials/jsonToCsvRevisited/index.md

 ## READ.
 THE.
 DOCUMENTATION.

 The `betfairlightweight` library is doing all the computationally heavy lifting in our script, and speeding it up even slightly could save us a lot of total run time, so we figured we should probably take a look online to see if there were known ways of speeding it up.

-Whoops.
-[There is a page addressing performance](https://liampauling.github.io/betfair/advanced/#performance) on the `betfairlightweight` docs discussing how to speed up parsing historic files.
-Although we were pretty upfront in our initial tutorial about our lack of Python coding ability, that's not an excuse for us to not read the instructions...

 Let's implement these changes and see if that's enough to let us keep this article to just a couple of paragraphs!